 The most common valve problems are those of the aortic and mitral valves, which are also the two most commonly repaired or replaced valves.
-Narrowing of these valves – referred to as stenosis – is a challenging and potentially life-threatening condition.
+The narrowing of these valves – known as stenosis – is a challenging and potentially life-threatening condition.

-A patient experiencing aortic stenosis will eventually need an aortic valve replacement, which is currently done with open heart surgery in patients who are deemed at low risk for such surgery.
-It can also be performed during a minimally invasive procedure known as the TAVR procedure, where a catheter is inserted through a small incision in the groin.
+A patient with aortic stenosis will eventually need an aortic valve replacement, which is currently performed with open heart surgery in patients who are deemed as low risk for such surgery.
+It can also be performed during a minimally invasive procedure known as TAVR, in which a catheter is inserted through a small incision in the groin.

-The TAVR procedure is done like a heart catheterization and most patients are able to go home in 24 hours following the procedure.
-Leakage in the aortic valve – known as aortic valve regurgitation – is currently treated through surgical valve replacement.
+The TAVR procedure is performed like a heart catheterization and most patients can go home within 24 hours of the procedure.
+Leakage in the aortic valve – known as aortic valve regurgitation – is currently treated with a surgical valve replacement.

-Mitral stenosis – usually the result of rheumatic heart disease – is usually repaired through a minimally invasive procedure known as a balloon valvuloplasty, where a balloon on the tip of a catheter is inflated to widen the valve and improve blood flow.
+Mitral stenosis – usually the result of rheumatic heart disease – is usually repaired with a minimally invasive procedure known as a balloon valvuloplasty, in which a balloon is inflated at the tip of a catheter to widen the valve and improve blood flow.

-The Mitraclip procedure uses innovative technology to repair the mitral valve without the need for open heart surgery.
-Following this procedure, most patients leaving the hospital within 24 hours.
-This procedure is helping reduce hospitalization time and symptoms of heart failure, such as shortness of breath and leg swelling.
+The Mitraclip procedure uses innovative technology to repair the mitral valve without open heart surgery.
+After this procedure, most patients leave the hospital within 24 hours.
+This procedure helps to reduce hospitalization time and symptoms of heart failure, such as shortness of breath and leg swelling.
 Saint Joseph Hospital has been performing the Mitraclip procedure since 2013.

-If you are suffering from heart valve disease or are experiencing symptoms of this disease, it is important to talk to your physician immediately to help determine the source of the problem.
+If you are suffering from heart valve disease or have symptoms of this disease, it is important to speak to your physician immediately to determine the cause of the problem.